the-crypto-trade/crypto-trade/README.md

 ```
 bbos, trades, ohlcvs, orders, fills, positions, balances
 ```
-* You can also configure to fetch historical trades/ohlcvs/orders/fills at start time.
+* You may also configure to fetch historical trades/ohlcvs/orders/fills at start time.
 For more details, see [here](src/crypto_trade/exchange_api.py).

 ## Examples
 * [Quick start](examples/quick_start.py).